tamari92/kf2-tournament/rules.md

 Furthermore, **only the players currently playing in the match are allowed to be in Voice Chat.** Both the Captain and Co-Captain are subject to this rule as well.
 Violating this will result in receiving a **zero score** for the match and possible suspension from the tournament.

 #### 8.4.1 - War Rooms
 War Rooms shall be utilized in this tournament.
-A War Room refers to the streamers and commentators occasionally dropping into the team’s Voice Chat room to “listen in”.
+A War Room refers to the Streamers and Commentators occasionally dropping into the team’s Voice Chat room to “listen in”.
 War Rooms will typically last for about 30 seconds and will only occur a few times per match.

 **Teams are allowed to veto the use of their Voice Channel as a War Room.** The team Captain must inform the Tournament Staff of this decision prior to the match Start Time.

 Commentators will not speak nor create any distractions when entering a channel, and players should generally not feel disturbed by their presence.

 ### 8.5 - Spectators
-Aside from Tournament Staff and other authorized parties (such as commentators and streamers), no Spectators shall be allowed in the server at any time during a match.
+Aside from Tournament Staff and other authorized parties (such as Commentators and Streamers), no Spectators shall be allowed in the server at any time during a match.

 This includes members of the team who are not playing in the match.
 If a non-participating team member joins the server as a spectator, the team will receive a **zero point score** for the round.